Graphmasters/navigation-android-example/README.md

 ## Getting Started

-1. Set API-Token either in the app's `build.gradle`...
+1. Set API-Token either in the app's `build.gradle` ...
 ```
 buildConfigField "String", "NUNAV_API_TOKEN", "\"" + "your_api_token" + "\""
 ```
-...or directly in code
+... or directly in code
 ```
 this.navigationSdk = NavigationSdk(
     context = this,